The Seer (periodical)

+February, 1853, containing a portion of the serial article The Pre-Existence of Man.

-The Seer was an official periodical of the Church of Jesus Christ of Latter-day Saints (LDS Church) which first appeared in 1853 and was published throughout 1854.
+The Seer was a periodical authorized for publication by leaders of the Church of Jesus Christ of Latter-day Saints (LDS Church), which ran from January 1853–August 1854, and largely discussed the principle of Celestial (or Plural) Marriage.

+The periodical was officially condemned by the First Presidency and the Quorum of the Twelve Apostles in 1865.
+They provided some examples of teachings they considered to be false (particularly those found in the serial article The Pre-Existence of Man).
+They then urged the destruction of any existing copies of the entire periodical, because, as they stated, "If [anything else taught in it were] true, we would think it unwise to have them made public as these have been. ... the publication of all of them is unwise and objectionable.
+They are mere hypotheses, and should be perused and accepted as such; and not as doctrines of the Church."

 History

 After the LDS Church publicly acknowledged that it was teaching and practicing plural marriage at its September 1852 conference, LDS Church president Brigham Young dispatched apostle Orson Pratt to Washington, D.C., where he was asked to publish an apologetic magazine targeted at non-Mormons.
 The primary purpose of the magazine would be to explain and defend the principles of Mormonism.